vbookshelf/Offline-Photo-Scrubber/README.md

 - Re-Encoding on Orientation: If an image has an orientation tag (e.g., shot sideways/upside down), the code falls back to re-encoding it at ~92% quality via Canvas to bake the rotation in.
 This means that it's no longer "lossless" for those specific images.

-- Transparency: The app lists all the metadata that was removed.
+- Transparency: The app lists all metadata that was removed.

 ## How to use